ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

   It is indeed this *"thought of"* angle that we're referring to here -- the structure of higher-level names has no effect on semantics, but merely gives us a chance to establish a hopefully more enlightening terminology.

 Level-n names
-  Individual elements of the name hierarchy of the module system, not containing a dot themselves.
+  Individual elements of the name hierarchy of the module system, not containing dots themselves.

 Module name
   A non-empty sequence of *level-n* names interspersed with dots, with ``n`` growing by ``1`` from right to left, starting from ``1``.